The best oven-baked French toast recipe, ever.

 - In a mixing bowl, whisk together the eggs, milk, cream, two tablespoons dark brown sugar, vanilla extract, and cinnamon.

 - Grease a 9" x 13" casserole.
-Pour the challah pieces into the casserole, then pour the egg and cream custard evenly over the challah.
-Press the challah lightly to make sure all the bread is submerged.
+Pour the brioche bread pieces into the casserole, then pour the egg and cream custard evenly over the brioche.
+Press the brioche lightly to make sure all the bread is submerged.
 Wrap in plastic wrap and chill overnight in the refrigerator, or for at least 8 hours

 - Preheat the oven to 325°F.